 Optimized: Assessors should collect evidence demonstrating that the organization has institutionalized the use of advanced technologies for analysis of trends and performance against benchmarks to continuously improve its cybersecurity risk management program.
 Organizations may maintain threat risk/loss scenario modeling information in a business impact assessment and the results of this modeling should act as an input to the CSRR.
 Moreover, organizational automate controls where practicable, and organizational GRC solution(s) leverage OSCAL to facilitate/automate the security control assessments and to document its SSPs and POAMs, where possible.

-11. Provide any additional information on the effectiveness (positive or negative) of the organization's risk management program that was not noted in the questions above.
+Noted in the questions above.
 Taking into consideration the overall maturity level generated from the questions above and based on all testing performed, is the risk management program effective?